mheppner/boom/README.md

 # Basic Object Obtainment Maître d'

-Simple Django application to retrieval remote content and stream back from BOOM server.
+Simple Django application to retrieve remote content and stream back from BOOM server.
 Content may be optionally Base64 encoded by BOOM.

 ## Usage